joelcrouch/TimeFlo-JS/docs/plan.md

 Week 2:  Finish setting up gitlab on both dev. computers.
          Finish the plan, and requirements document.
          Begin to formulate generally how the code should work.
 Week 3:  Write and test the code.
+        Make an HTML timer.
+20 minutes
+        Make an HTML button for work and rest times.
+10 minutes Pass that appropriate data to timer. one hour Show the time passing on the HTML page.
+2 hours
+        Test:  Only numbers, and in a range specified.
+Use drop down on html page to insure this.
+        READ the HTML documentation.
+1 -2 hours.
          Begin the V&V.

 ## Milestones and Deliverables